zhongeric/solidity-audit-checklist/README.md

         require(timestamp != 0, "ChainLink: Round not complete");
 ```

+### UniswapV3 TWAP logic

+### ERC20 token approvals
+Not setting the approval to 0 before approving an amount for an ERC20 may cause it to fail for non standard tokens like USDT (Tether).
+Consider using OZ's SafeERC20's `safeTransfer()` instead.
+[Reference issue](https://github.com/code-423n4/2022-04-dualityfocus-findings/issues/39)

 ### erecover may fail silently, returning 0 if the signature is invalid
 Reference [issue](https://github.com/code-423n4/2021-04-meebits-findings/issues/77)